 The Kunini are the shortest of pigs in the United States of America.

-There are many breeders out there that use the name Kunini in their breeding program.
-They do not have permission to use the name unless they are members of this registry.
+There are many breeders out there that falsely use the name Kunini in their breeding program.
+To avoid being scammed check the breeder directory at https://kuniniregistry.org/member-directory

-A Kunini (pronounced Kew-knee-knee) is a short pig with an amazing personality.
+A Kunini (pronounced Kew-knee-knee) is a short pig with an amazing and outgoing personality.